Magnetically supramassive neutron stars: Observational signatures and closing remarks

 Late-time X-ray flares are also observed in some afterglow light-curves, sometimes up to $\gtrsim 10^6$ seconds post prompt emission \cite{bern11}.
 Even at times $t \ll \ta$, a non-negligible amount of energy may be liberated by ambipolar diffusion if $B$ is extremely large and thus, much like in the case of anomalous X-ray pulsars and soft-gamma repeaters \cite{td96}, magnetic dissipation could be responsible for the triggering of these flares.

-Besides their electromagnetic signature, neutron stars with $B_{17} \gtrsim 1$ magnetic fields are expected to sustain huge ellipticities (`mountains') $\epsilon$, thus becoming copious sources of GWs with characteristic strain $h \approx 4 \times 10^{-24} (10\,\mbox{Mpc}/D) (\epsilon/10^{-2}) (\nu / \text{kHz})^{2}$ before they have substantially spun down \cite{lg16}.
-Strains of this order may be detectable by aLIGO or next generation detectors, offering another route for observational constraints.
+Besides their electromagnetic signature, neutron stars with $B_{17} \gtrsim 1$ magnetic fields are expected to sustain huge ellipticities (`mountains') $\epsilon$, thus becoming copious sources of GWs with characteristic amplitude $h \approx 4 \times 10^{-24} (10\,\mbox{Mpc}/D) (\epsilon/10^{-2}) (\nu / \text{kHz})^{2}$ before they have substantially spun down \cite{lg16}.
+Strains of this order may be detectable by aLIGO or next generation detectors, offering another route for observational constraints. {The quasi-normal mode spectrum of an ultra-magnetised star would also be significantly shifted relative to that of an otherwise equal but unmagnetised star \cite{lander09}, and thus the ringdown profile could be used as an indicator of whether the system is likely to be magnetically supramassive or not.} {It is also worth noting that to produce a supramassive remnant marginally heavier than $\Mtov$ in a coalescence, it is likely that the pre-merging stars would have to be relatively light, $M \lesssim 1.3 M_{\odot}$, which has implications for GW emission and evolutionary modelling \cite{foucart16}}.

 We conclude with a few remarks about future avenues on the modelling of magnetically supramassive stars.
-Based on our earlier discussion, these should include more rigorous, coupled magneto-thermal evolutions that include realistic EOS and superfluidity along the lines of Refs.~\cite{ho12,belo16} and the careful delimitation of the dURCA reactions' parameter space.
+Based on our earlier discussion, these should include more rigorous, coupled magneto-thermal evolutions that include realistic EOS and superfluidity along the lines of Refs.~\cite{ho12,belo16} and the careful delimitation of the dUrca reactions' parameter space.
 In parallel, future GRMHD simulations of coalescing neutron stars with their ever increasing resolution should be able to provide an improved understanding of the possibility of forming such objects.